28 Finest Luxury Shopping Statistics for People With Style

 Luxury is the opposite of necessity.
 However, we all need to indulge in little luxuries from time to time.
 Shopping for luxury items, whether they are gifts for oneself or a friend, can be the best therapy when you have a bad day.

-But the luxury retail industry is showing signs of stress in 2021.
-The industry’s strengths need to be regrouped as consumers change priorities and their opinions on what luxury is.
+In 2022, the luxury retail industry is clearly recovering from another rough year.
+However, the industry’s strengths need to be regrouped as consumers change priorities and their opinions on what luxury is.

 So let’s look at these luxury shopping statistics and find out where the industry is going and what the shoppers’ priorities are.

-- The personal luxury goods market in 2020 dropped to $217 billion.
+- The personal luxury goods market in 2021 almost returned to its pre-pandemic size.

 The Basics of Luxury Shopping Statistics